python-babel/flask-babel/docs/index.rst

     ngettext(u'%(num)s Apple', u'%(num)s Apples', number_of_apples)

-Additionally if you want to use constant strings somewhere in your application and define them outside of a request, you can use a lazy strings.
+Additionally if you want to use constant strings somewhere in your application and define them outside of a request, you can use lazy strings.
 Lazy strings will not be evaluated until they are actually used.
 To use such a lazy string, use the :func:`lazy_gettext` function::